-The package did not arrive by the guaranteed date—is it eligible for a refund?
+The package did not arrive by the guaranteed date.
+Is it eligible for a refund?

-A PME shipment is eligible for a refund by USPS if the package did not arrive at the recipient address by the guaranteed arrival time.
+A PME shipment is eligible for a refund from USPS if the package did not arrive at the recipient address by the guaranteed arrival time.
 The guaranteed arrival time is determined by USPS when they receive your package, not when the shipping label is created.

-How do I request a refund?
+How do I request a refund for late delivery?

-- You will need to have a FREE USPS.com account.
-This will allow you to make the request, follow progress, and receive the refund.
+- You will need to have a FREE usps.com account — this will allow you to make the request, follow progress, and receive the refund

-- The tracking number.
+- The tracking number

-- A receipt or proof of purchase — this can be your Shippo invoice printed from the Billing tab and/or a receipt from USPS when you dropped the package off at the Post Office.
+- A receipt or proof of purchase — this can be your Shippo invoice printed from the Billing tab and/or a receipt from USPS when you dropped the package off at the Post Office

 Where can I get a receipt in Shippo?

-How long will it take to get my money back and how can I check on the progress?
+How can I check on the progress?

-When you file your claim online, the USPS will send you a confirmation email.
-You can check the status of the claim by logging back into your USPS.com account.
-It generally takes USPS several days to process claims.
-If approved, they'll refund the money right away.
+When you file your claim on usps.com, the USPS will send you a confirmation email.
+You can check the status of your claim by logging back into your usps.com account.

 How will I get my money?